WGLab/PhenCards/DOCKER.md

 This has been conveniently saved into a file: `bash runsite.sh`.

+Note that in phencards source code the port is hard coded as 5000, so if you want to start a server in port 5001, the command `docker run -d -p 5001:5000 phencards` should be used.

 To stop a docker container, check the container ID (something like `8a2652352336` when you `docker ps`), then do `docker stop 8a2652352336`.

+# docker pack image to tar

+describe procedure here

+# docker run a tar image in another server

+describe procedure here. `docker load --input phencards.tar` to load the file first, then `docker run -d -p 5000:5000 phencards`.